The Committee consisted of the following Members:

 Regulations 54 to 62 and regulations 64, 66, 67 and 68 omit or modify references to “Community”, “within the Community”, “Member States” “within a Member State”, “competent authorities”, “the Commission” and “third”, as in third country, and where required substitutes those terms with appropriate UK terms.
 Regulation 63 removes a reference to an EU directive that is no longer in force, substituting it with a reference to the current EU legislation.

 Regulation 65 omits article 30, which relates to border area agreements between member states.
-Regulation 69 omits all of title 3 of the EU regulations, which requires member states to set up systems for internal waste movements consistent with the system used between member states.
+Regulation 69 omits all of title 3 of the EU regulation, which requires member states to set up systems for internal waste movements consistent with the system used between member states.
 Given that the UK has a system for internal waste movements, those provisions are considered redundant.

 Regulations 70, 71 and 72 relate to the export of waste to EU and EFTA countries for disposal.
 The technical changes contained in the draft regulations maintain the control procedures for such exports and preserve the existing prohibition on exports of waste for disposal except to EU or EFTA countries.
 Approval to export waste to the EU for disposal is contingent on a third country providing appropriate justification.
 A requirement is included for the Secretary of State to provide such a justification to the competent authority in the relevant EU or EFTA country.
 Regulation 72 also omits redundant obligations to provide documentation to EU customs offices and substitutes references to EU customs officials’ duties to the duties of UK customs officials.